smithev95/NEFP-Capstone/README.md

 1. Change directory to `frontend`.
 2. Run `npm install` to install dependencies from `package.json`.
 3. Run `npm start`.
-4. A URL link fro local development should appear.
+4. A URL link for local development should appear, or React app will open in default browser automatically.

 ## Contributing to the project